alykoshin/require-dir-all/README.md

   'modules', // Directory to require
   {          // Options
     map: function(reqModule) {
-      // define function to be post-processed over exported object for each require-d module reqModule.exports =
+      // define function to be post-processed over exported object for each require'd module reqModule.exports =
         // create new object with corresponding config passed to constructor new reqModule.exports( config[reqModule.name] );